thwill1000/mmb4l/README.md

 `JSON$(array%(), string$ [, flags%])`

-Returns a string representing a specific item out of the JSON input stored in the longstring 'array%()'.
+Returns a string representing a specific item out of the JSON input stored in the longstring `array%()`.
  * The optional flags parameter (default 0) specifies how explicit nulls and missing values should be handled:
      * &b00 - return empty strings for both.
      * &b01 - return `"<null>"` for explicit null.